gochaos-app/isaac/README.md

    Isaac [global options] command [command options] [arguments...]

 COMMANDS:
    init, i     Initialize Isaac
-   chat, c    Chat with Isaac
-   prompt, p  make a simple prompt, prompt should be enclosed in quotes help, h    Shows a list of commands or help for one command
+   document,d  Get text out of a document, file or an image chat, c     Chat with Isaac prompt, p   make a simple prompt, prompt should be enclosed in quotes help, h     Shows a list of commands or help for one command
 ```

 Special commands in chat mode:

 * **command**:    User can input what it wnats to do and Isaac will return a posssible command to use as well as ask for confirmation.
 * **kubernetes**: Ask kubernetes related questions and the response will be a kubectl command as well with a brief explanation of the command.
 * **image**: Input this command followed by a prompt, an `image.png` will be created in the current working directory.
-* **file**: load a file and ask for a summary or review general written code.
+* **file**: load a text file and ask for a summary or review general written code.
 * **save**: save the prompts in a file, default name `prompts.jsonl`.
+* **document** Get text out of an image or pdf file, you can make a prompt to review, summarize or other query about the extracted text.
 * **uploadS3**:  Upload prompts file to an s3 specified in init file.